IMPLEMENTING TOUCH SENSORS

 Figure 6 - Touch Panel with 9 Buttons, 1 Slider, and 1 Wheel controlled by 2 Atmel AT42QT2100 devices

 Touch sensor technology offers tremendous benefits over the mechanical switch components traditionally used in interface controls.
 Manually creating or modifying the complex, intricately shaped touch sensor electrodes in a PCB design can be an arduous task.
-However, using an automated approach when creating or modifying touch sensor electrodes in a design saves time and predictably yields accurate results, in accordance with vendor specific requirements.
+However, using an automated approach when creating or modifying capacitive touch sensor electrodes in a design saves time and predictably yields accurate results, in accordance with vendor specific requirements.
 Touch Sensor Support in Altium Designer makes creating and modifying the capacitive touch sensor tutorial layouts easy, predictable, and accurate to vendor specifications.

 Atmel QTouch and QMatrix